Forestjylee/forest_3d_scanner/README.md

 ## 0.Abstract

-This project is about 3D reconstruction, which contains two main parts.
+This project is about 3D reconstruction, which contains two versions.
 One is online version, the other is offline version.

-Online version which has a strong connection with **Intel RealSense D415 depth camera** can process RGB images and depth images while collecting them, cost nearly no time to get a raw 3D mesh.
+Online version only available for **Intel RealSense D-series depth camera**, which can use RGB images and depth images to construct 3D mesh while collecting them, cost nearly no time.
 If you want to improve the performance of the raw mesh, run `online_optimize_color_map.py` which will costs a few minutes.

 Offline version is designed for other cameras or datasets, which is flexible and light.
-User input merely RGB images, depth images and camera intrinsic, after few minutes, can get a optimized 3D mesh directly.
+What you need to do is just put RGB images, depth images and camera intrinsic in one folder, run the program and wait for few minutes, then you can get a 3D mesh.